*This has been adopted from “BBC Grammar Challenge” programme

 (1).
 For definite things

 (The) man waiting at (the) bus stop is my uncle.
-(The) book we bought yesterday is here.

 (2).
 For a whole class of things